violapterin/dotfiles/notes/Writing_prose_with_Vim.md

-# Writing Prose with Vim: Wrapping and Other Headaches
+# Writing Prose with Vim: The Wrapping Problem
 *Jan.
 21, 2017*

 This note first discusses the wrapping problem.
 I observe the pros and cons of both soft and hard wrap.
-Afterwards I shall add several unrelated remarks on configuring Vim embedded in a terminal emulator, for easier prose writing experience.

-## Motivation

 The present concerns are urged by my decision to use plain text to save my pieces of prose in Markdown.
 They are in turn edited with Vim, since, in the past four months or so, I have grown gradually accustomed with Vim, and have started to like it.
 Still, attempt to write and edit prose, rather source code, with Vim, leads to a number of difficulties related to wrapping of text.